chauff/cse1500-web-transcripts/_lectures/node.md

 - 2017: Node becomes a **first-class citizen of V8**.
 This means that no V8 code change is allowed to break Node.
 - August 2018: [Node.js has been downloaded more than one billion times.](https://medium.com/@nodejs/more-than-a-billion-downloads-of-node-js-952a8a98eb42)

 Node.js is widely used today, in [Stack Overflow's 2019 developer survey](https://insights.stackoverflow.com/survey/2019) Node.js was the most popular framework in the *Frameworks, Libraries, and Tools* section (in the same survey, Visual Studio Code came out as most popular IDE!).
-If you want to know more about how the V8 engine and Node.js fit together, watch [this talk by Franziska Hinkelmann](https://www.youtube.com/watch?v=PsDqH_RKvyc), a prominent Googler working on the V8 engine.
+If you want to know more about how the V8 engine and Node.js fit together, watch [this 2017 talk by Franziska Hinkelmann](https://www.youtube.com/watch?v=PsDqH_RKvyc), a prominent Googler who works/worked on the V8 engine.

 ### Node.js vs. client-side JavaScript